PyPSA/PyPSA/doc/optimal_power_flow.rst

 * :py:meth:`pypsa.linopt.join_expr` for summing linear expressions.
 * :py:meth:`pypsa.linopt.define_constraints` for defining a network constraint.

+Once the problem has been built, all names of variable sets are stored in ``n.variables`` and all names of constraint sets in ``n.constraints``.

 The function ``extra_postprocessing`` is not necessary when pyomo is deactivated.
 For retrieving additional shadow prices, just pass the name of the constraint, to which the constraint is attached, to the ``keep_shadowprices`` parameter of the ``lopf`` function.